misis-ru/docs/api-mxop.md

-state=| filter list by state (0/1/-1 for disabled/enabled/deleted) mode=| filter list by mode (0/1 for not/stored email locally) fwd=| filter list by forwards presence (0/1 for not/existed)
+state=| filter list by state (0/1/-1 for disabled/enabled/deleted) mode=| filter list by mode (0/1 for not/stored email locally) fwd=| filter list by forwards presence (0/1 for not/existed) limit=| the number of email addresses to fetch, 50 by default offset=| the number of email addresses to skip, 0 by default sort=| order list by name/dep/loc/phone/mail/note/quota/login/date/adate nombox=1| list only aliases noalias=1| list only mailboxes mlist=1| format output as: `'real name' <email@addre.ss>` v=1| multifield output

 # get
 > output mailbox info